Poker Variations

 It’s a simple game, but players frequently attempt to see if they can get an edge by gauging their opponents.
 Your opponent’s hand might be revealed by how many cards they choose to draw in their first round of betting.
 They may be bluffing in the hopes that you’ll fold.

-6. 7-card Stud
+6. 7-Card Stud

 7. Badugi